jessicarubinwilliams/order-pizza/README.md

 Test-4: "It will update a prototype to be called on Order objects to assign order ids to each pizza before the pizza object is added to the order object"
 Expect(order.addPizza).toEqual(Order {pizzas: pizza [id: 1], pizza [id: 2], pizza [id: 3]})

+Test-5: "It will create a prototype to be called on Order objects to find pizzas by ids" Expect(order.findPizza(1)).toEqual(Pizza {toppings: "toppings", customerName: "customerName"})

 Describe: Pizza
 Test-1: "It will create an object to serve as a blueprint for creating pizza instances" Expect(Pizza("toppings","size")).toEqual(Pizza {toppings: "toppings", size: "size");